 The genus Philodromus is a member of the Thomisidae, which includes Xysticus cristatus, for example.
 Unlike Xyticus sp. the members of genus Philodromus pursue their prey more actively, as opposed to lying in wait.
-To help with mobility, Philodromus sp. has tufts (scopulae) on all four pairs of legs.
+To help with mobility, Philodromus sp. has tufts (scopulae) extending from the tarsal claw and over onto the metatarsus.
 The photo is of a male of the species.

 Epigyne (female sexual organ) of Philodromus cespitum

 Left Pedipalp (male sexual organ) of Philodromus cespitum, ventral view.